The Boxer: Lyrics

 The song's lyrics take the form of a first-person lament, as the singer describes his struggles to overcome loneliness and poverty in New York City.
 The final verse switches to a third-person sketch of a boxer:

 "In the clearing stands a boxer and a fighter by his trade, and he carries the reminders of every glove that laid him down or cut him till he cried out in his anger and his shame, 'I am leaving, I am leaving,' but the fighter still remains."

-The chorus consists of repetitions of the non-lexical vocable "lie-la-lie".
+The chorus consists of repetitions of the nonlexical vocable "lie-la-lie".
 Simon stated that this was originally intended only as a placeholder, but became part of the finished song.

 I didn't have any words!
 Then people said it was 'lie' but I didn't really mean that.
 That it was a lie.
 But, it's not a failure of songwriting, because people like that and they put enough meaning into it, and the rest of the song has enough power and emotion, I guess, to make it go, so it's all right.
 But for me, every time I sing that part... [softly], I'm a little embarrassed.

-It has sometimes been suggested that the words represent a "sustained attack on Bob Dylan".
+The words are sometimes suggested to represent a "sustained attack on Bob Dylan".
 Under this interpretation, Dylan is identified by his experience as an amateur boxer, and the "lie-la-lie" chorus represents allegations of Dylan lying about his musical intentions.
 Biographer Marc Eliot wrote in Paul Simon: A Life, "In hindsight, this seems utterly nonsensical."

-Bob Dylan in turn covered the song on his Self Portrait album, replacing the word "glove" with "blow."
+Bob Dylan, in turn, covered the song on his Self Portrait album, replacing the word "glove" with "blow".
 Paul Simon himself has suggested that the lyrics are largely autobiographical, written during a time when he felt he was being unfairly criticized:

 I think I was reading the Bible around that time.
 That's where I think phrases such as "workman's wages" came from, and "seeking out the poorer quarters".
 That was biblical.
 I think the song was about me: everybody's beating me up, and I'm telling you now I'm going to go away if you don't stop.

-It was during the recording of "The Boxer" that Art Garfunkel met his future first wife, Linda Grossman.
+During the recording of "The Boxer", Art Garfunkel met his future first wife, Linda Grossman.
 As he recalled: